The 5 Best Dog Foods For Coonhounds

 Coonhounds may develop gastrointestinal problems due to unhealthy fillers typically found in most dog food products.
 Since food allergies commonly develop as a result of eating too much of a certain food, they are not safe from common allergens.
 Just like other dogs who have deep chests, they are more susceptible to these problems.
 Some other food-related issues that Coonhounds get are shown below.
 This is often the result of a poor diet.

-- Hypothyroidism – Coonhounds are at a higher risk of developing this illness than any other breed.
-Low amounts of iodine in a Coonhound’s diet puts them at a higher risk of getting this disease.
-For this reason, most Coonhound dog owners are advised to feed their dog a diet rich in iodine.
+- Hypothyroidism: Coonhounds are at a higher risk of developing this illness than any other breed.
+Low amounts of iodine in a coonhound’s diet put them at a higher risk of getting this disease.
+For this reason, most coonhound dog owners are advised to feed their dogs a diet rich in iodine.
 Hypothyroidism does not necessarily kill dogs, but it can lead to other serious diseases.

-- Obesity – Despite being fit dogs, Coonhounds can still get obese.
+- Obesity: Despite being fit dogs, coonhounds can still get obese.
 This is because most of them are fed sugar-rich diets, and that gets stored in their bodies.
-Obesity can cause a lot of problems in a dog, such as having difficulty breathing and joint problems.
+Obesity can cause a lot of problems in a dog, such as difficulty breathing and joint problems.
 Obesity lowers their energy levels and makes dogs lethargic instead of active.

-- Yeast Infection – Yeast infection is a result of a dog consuming too much yeast bacteria containing foods.
+- Yeast Infection: A yeast infection is a result of a dog consuming too much yeast-containing food.
 Yeast is not necessarily bad for dogs, but excess amounts can irritate them.
-Most of the time, it manifests as a skin infection which causes dogs to scratch themselves tirelessly.
-In some cases, dogs get runny noses and red eyes as well.
+Most of the time, it manifests as a skin infection, which causes dogs to scratch themselves tirelessly.
+In some cases, dogs get runny noses and red eyes as well

 Final Thoughts